 Friday the 13th & Superstitions Around the World

-If you aren’t too frightened and are still reading this, continue on because I’ve collected a few interesting facts about other fears and superstitions around the world.
+We’ve collected a few interesting facts about other fears and superstitions around the world.

 In Italy, Friday the 17th is considered a day of bad luck, 13 in Italy is typically considered a lucky number.